GabrielePintus/WindowsExtMounter/README.md

 # WSL Ext4 Partition Mounter

+⚠️ Disclaimer: this code is 100% vibecoded and completely unreviewed (for now).

 A graphical user interface (GUI) application for Windows that simplifies mounting and unmounting ext4 partitions using WSL2.
 No more typing complex PowerShell commands!

 ![WSL Mounter](https://img.shields.io/badge/Platform-Windows%2010%2F11-blue)